 Chicago Maroon: What happened?
 What was the timeline of events?
 Walk us through what was ultimately confiscated, and what the University said.

-Mickey: Housing does room checks over break, and I didn’t really fare well as the most well-armed woman in North.
+M: Housing does room checks over break, and I didn’t really fare well as the most well-armed woman in North.

 Essentially, I had a Barnett Ghost 360 crossbow sitting at the foot of my bed.
 It’s pretty menacing—three feet long and 1.5 feet wide.
 I’d actually taken it for granted as room decor, but clearly it had a very striking presence when someone from the Housing staff came in.